Red list review

 Expansion of the inbound vaccination policy

-While public health is a devolved matter, the Government work closely with the devolved Administrations on any changes to international travel and aims to ensure a whole UK approach.
+Whilst public health is a devolved matter, the UK Government work closely with the devolved Administrations on any changes to international travel and aims to ensure a whole UK approach.
+The devolved Administrations will be aligning to the policies set out in this statement.